DavidSpartan95/PictureViewer/README.md

 - **Gallery Integration**: Select images directly from your phone's gallery and upload them into the app.
 - **Local Storage**: The app securely stores your selected images for future access, using Realm for efficient data management.
 - **Slideshow Mode**: Automatically display images in a slideshow format with a smooth transition between them.
-- **Customizable Display**: View images in a full-screen slideshow with adjustable settings for transitions and timing.

 ## Technologies Used